These Enoki Beef Rolls are a simple variation on a Japanese classic, but have the additional twist of being glazed with a sweet, umami-rich Eel Sauce

 Enoki Beef Rolls are a common addition to Japanese Restaurant menus (here in Canada, at least).
 Basically, they consist of Enokitake (Enoki Mushrooms) wrapped in thin slices of beef and then grilled with some sort of sweetish glaze.
-Commonly, the glaze is some variation of a Teriyaki Sauce, but I have used a commercially prepared Eel Sauce from Kikkoman in this recipe.
+Commonly, the glaze is some variation of a Teriyaki Sauce, but the commercially prepared Eel Sauce from Kikkoman I have used in this recipe works very nicely indeed.

 I used the end section of a small beef roast for this dish.
 Often the slices are cut paper thin but I opted for a slightly thicker cut as I find that the meat can dry out if it is cut too thinly… I have often found this to be the case in restaurant preparations.